MelvinCr1/1ARIT_JeffersonCylinder/README.md

 # Jefferson cylinder - 1Arit

-The goal of this mini-project is to implement the Jefferson cylinder in Python.
+The goal of this mini-project is to implement the Jefferson cylinder in Python.<br>
 The graphical interface will be created by necessarily using the Tkinter library.

 ## Features